nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a person.
-2. Spend n Split informs the user that the person has been deleted.
+2. Spend N Split informs the user that the person has been deleted.
-3. Spend n Split shows the updated contact list.
+3. Spend N Split shows the updated contact list.

 Use case ends.

 **Extensions**
 * 1a.
-Spend n Split detects that the person does not exist in the contact list.
+Spend N Split detects that the person does not exist in the contact list.
     * 1a1.
-Spend n Split informs the user that the person does not exist in the contact list.
+Spend N Split informs the user that the person does not exist in the contact list.
     * Use case ends.

 ---